tdaron/neptune/README.md

 ## Preamble

-This tool is made to be configured inside some editor to be really powerful.
+This tool is made to be configured inside an editor to be really powerful.
 An Helix configuration is given below, but some (neo)vim/emacs configuration should be possible as well.

 ## Overview